vj-presidio/specif-ai/README.md

 For Jira setup instructions, please refer to our [Jira Setup Guide](/ui/JIRA-README.md).

 #### AWS Bedrock Knowledge Base
-> **Note**: The AWS Bedrock Knowledge Base features are configurable when the backend server is deployed in AWS.
-Local deployments will not have access to these enhanced capabilities.

 The enterprise knowledge base is integrated with AI-powered chat to enhance suggestions and enable iterative conversations for Business Requirement Documents (BRDs), Product Requirement Documents (PRDs), Non-functional Requirements, User Stories, and Tasks.
 Features include:

 - Enhanced chat suggestions through enterprise knowledge.